Dr. Jason Morrison

-The Vice Chancellor for Finance and Administration oversees:
+The Vice-Chancellor for Finance and Administration oversees:

 Dr. Valerie Wilson,

-Loretha Walker, Administrative Specialist
+Carissa Lewis, Administrative Specialist

 Barbara Hamilton, Adult Education Director

-Lee Sanders, Director of Institutional Research
+Lee Sanders, Director of Institutional Effectiveness

-Academics & Extended Education
+Academics & Planning

 The Division of Academics provides leadership and support for the college’s mission of providing quality educational programs and the best possible teaching and learning environment for our students and faculty.
 The academic staff and SAU Tech faculty are committed to building and sustaining strong programs which help students achieve their goals, whether that means transferring to a four-year institution or seeking the skills needed for employment in their chosen career path through our career and technical programs.